Skip to content

 Integrating Leap legal practice management: the workflows worth automating

-Quick answer: Leap is one of the most capable practice management platforms in the Australian legal market — it does matters, trust accounting, document automation and time recording well.
-Where it doesn’t go is the operational layer around the firm: intake from the website, structured client communication, cross-system reporting, and integrations with tools the rest of the business has chosen.
-That layer is where most custom integration work for Leap firms shows up.
+Quick answer: Leap is a widely-used practice management platform in the Australian legal market.
+Matters, trust accounting, document automation, time recording — in our experience it handles all of those well.
+What it doesn’t reach is the operational layer around the firm: intake from the website, structured client communication, cross-system reporting, and integrations with tools the rest of the business has chosen.
+That’s where most custom integration work for Leap firms shows up.

-Leap (and its sibling ATI Global product line) is the system most mid-sized Australian law firms run on.
-It’s mature, deeply featured, and covers the core legal workflow — matter management, trust accounting, document automation, time and billing, court forms — well enough that nobody’s replacing it on technical grounds.
+Leap (and its sibling ATI Global product line) is a common choice across Australian law firms.
+Mature, deeply featured, and across the core legal workflow — matter management, trust accounting, document automation, time and billing, court forms — in our experience, firms running on it rarely replace it on technical grounds.

-Where firms feel friction is the surrounding work: how new enquiries get into Leap, how the firm communicates with clients between matter milestones, how the practice manager reports across matters that don’t share a category, and how Leap data flows into the management software the firm uses for everything that isn’t legal work.
-Those are the integrations that pay back, and they’re what most legal practice integration projects end up being.
+Friction lives in the surrounding work: how new enquiries get into Leap, how the firm communicates with clients between matter milestones, how the practice manager reports across matters that don’t share a category, how Leap data flows into the management software the firm uses for everything that isn’t legal work.
+Those are the integrations that earn their place.
+They’re what most legal practice integration projects end up being.

 Leap at the centre of an Australian law firm's operational stack: website intake, trust accounting, client communication, cross-matter reporting, and document workflows.
 Leap matter management Website Intake conflict check + matter Trust Accounting Xero reconciliation Client Comms status + reminders Cross-matter partner dashboards Documents e-sign + AML